sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

     + Roberts, D., 1992, “The Existential Graphs of Charles S. Peirce”, Computer and Math.
 Applic., (23): 639–663.

+## Resources For Philosophies/Foundations Of Mathematics

-## Resources for getting familiar with some of the philosophies/foundations of mathematics
+We will get familiar with the following philosophies and foundations of mathematics.

    * Structuralism and category theory